About the show

 The musical features some of the best-known songs in theatre.
 They include It’s The Hard Knock Life, Tomorrow and Maybe.
 These are performed alongside Little Girls, N.Y.C. and You’re Never Fully Dressed Without A Smile.

-From 18 September to until 26 November, Craig Revel Horwood plays Miss Hannigan.
+Craig Revel Horwood plays Miss Hannigan.
 The Strictly Come Dancing judge previously played the role when the show toured in 2015.

 Alex Bourne, who starred in We Will Rock You in the West End, plays Daddy Warbucks.
 Holly Dale Spencer plays Grace Farrell, while Jonny Fines tales on the role of the money-grabbing Rooster.
 Djalenga Scott plays Lily.
 Madeleine Haynes, Lola Moxom and Ruby Stokes share the title role.